waghao/Privatelink/content/1-Introduce/_index.md

 chapter : false
 pre : " <b> 1. </b> "
 ---
-**Session Manager** is a function within the AWS System Manager service, SSM provides verifiable and secure version management without opening incoming ports, without Bastion Host or SSH key management.
-Session Manager also makes it easy to comply with corporate policies that require controlled access to instances, strict security practices, and fully auditable logs with instance access details, while still providing end-users with one-click cross-platform access to your managed instances.
+**PrivateLink** is a powerful feature in AWS networking services that allows you to establish private connectivity to services running on AWS using a service consumer and service provider model — without requiring the Internet, NAT Gateway, VPN, or Direct Connect.

+**PrivateLink ensures that traffic between VPCs, or across accounts and regions, only flows through the internal AWS network, thereby enhancing security and reducing latency.**

+**PrivateLink is especially useful in enterprise environments that require secure service access,** strict access control, and easy scalability.

-By using Session Manager, you get the following advantages that traditional methods do not have:
+By using PrivateLink, you gain the following advantages:

-- No need to open port 22 for SSH protocol, so it is more secure.
-- Can be configured so that the connection does not need to go outside the internet, so it is more secure.
-- No need to manage the server's private key to connect to SSH.
+- No need to open public network ports, eliminating exposure to Internet-based threats.
-- Centralized management of users using AWS IAM.
-- Access to the server easily and simply with one click.
-- Faster access time than traditional methods like SSH
-- Support many different operating systems such as Linux, Windows, MacOS
-- Log the connection sessions and commands executed while connecting to the server.

-With the above advantages, you can use Session Manager instead of using Bastion host technique to save us time and money when managing Bastion server.
+- No need to deploy Bastion Hosts, NAT Gateways, or VPNs, saving infrastructure costs.
+- Traffic between client and service is routed over the AWS internal backbone, ensuring high performance and strong security.
+- Supports cross-account and cross-region connections by sharing services using a Service Name.
+- Easily integrates with AWS IAM and Resource Access Manager (RAM) to control access based on users or organizations.
+- Easy to configure and scale without major infrastructure changes.
+- Automatically integrates with AWS Private DNS, allowing users to access services using familiar domain names as if they were internal.
+- Connection sessions and access can be logged and monitored via CloudTrail, VPC Flow Logs, and CloudWatch, enhancing auditability and observability.
+- With these advantages, AWS PrivateLink serves as an optimal alternative to traditional connectivity solutions such as Internet-based access or VPNs, offering superior security, performance, and scalability in multi-account and multi-region architectures.